-Sometimes, content is removed for reasons other than Community Guidelines violations, such as a first-party privacy complaint or a court order.
-In these cases, the uploader won't receive a strike.
+Note: We may remove content for reasons other than Community Guidelines violations.
+For example, a first-party privacy complaint or a court order.
+In these cases, your channel won't get a strike.

 - What content was removed

-- Which policies it violated (for example sexual content or violence)
+- Which policies it violated (for example harassment or violence)

 - How it affects your channel

 If your content violates our Community Guidelines, here’s how it affects your channel: